Mitigating Cybersecurity Risks & Compliance with NIST SP 800-37 Revision 2

 In January 2019, the National Institute of Standard and Technology (NIST) published Revision 2 of SP 800-37– Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy.

 Businesses and organizations are becoming increasingly reliant on products, systems, and services provided by vendors (AKA: external providers) to carry out critical missions and business functions.

 Outsourcing, while may be a cost-saving business strategy, does not remove any risk to these businesses.
 These businesses are responsible and accountable for the risk incurred when using 3rd party component products, systems, and services and then selling those finished goods or services to the federal government.
 The government defines ‘External Providers’ as providers that an organization has joint ventures, business partnerships, various types of formal agreements (ie: contracts, interagency agreements, lines of business arrangements, licensing agreements), or outsourcing arrangements.

 Supply Chain Risks Within a Cybersecurity Framework

-Supply chain risks can be endemic or systemic within a system element, system, organization, or industry.
+Supply chain risks can be endemic or systemic.
 While we’ve all seen movies of double-agents tampering with temperature control systems in ‘secure’ nuclear facilities, the reality is that the supply chain is much more mundane.
-The supply chain is the manufacturer that makes the explosion-proof lighting that is used in the aerospace/DoD paint spray booths, or they make the hazmat suits used for sewer and water inspections.
+It’s the manufacturer that makes the hazmat suits used for sewer and water inspections.
 Or they could be the distributor that moves and sells these products to the federal government.

 You may wonder, as a CFO that administers government contracts, if this pertains to you.